deepesdl/deepesdl-doc/docs/ml-toolkit/example.md

 ### Demo Notebook
 8. [Gap Filling Process](https://github.com/deepesdl/ML-Toolkits/blob/master/Examples/gapfilling_process.ipynb).

-## 6. Coastal Predictions for Multidimensional Samples
+## 6. Predictions for Multidimensional Samples
 An alternative to [gap filling](#5-gapfilling) can be using simpler methods.
 For example, missing values can be imputed by replacing them with the mean or a constant placeholder.
 After exploring the data, it might be evident that gaps are not frequent.
 In some cases, in environmental modeling for specific regions, missing values may be intentional.